zjwinn/HPC-GBS-Pipeline/README.md

 The total number of cores available on the computing node.

-### disc_and_prod="true"
+### discovery="true"

-A logical argument to perform discovery and production.
+A logical argument to perform discovery.
+Set to true to perform discovery and production.

+## production="true"

+A logical argument to perform production.
 Set to true to perform discovery and production.

 ### filter="true"